'Normal People' issue cease and desist to PornHub over sex scene supercut

-The creators of hit BBC Three show Normal People have issued a cease and desist order to PornHub after a supercut of the show’s sex scenes was uploaded online.
+The creators of the hit show Normal People have issued a cease and desist order to PornHub after a supercut of the show’s sex scenes was uploaded online.

 The show’s executive producer Ed Guiney called the act “deeply disrespectful”.